TheBoyBass/SDF_Portfolio_Piece_CS20240126_WFO2407_GroupC_Lindokuhle-Sibeko_SDF11/README.md

 ## Cach Bank Landing Page
 Welcome to the Cach Bank landing page project!
 This repository contains the code for a sleek and modern landing page for Cach Bank, designed to attract potential customers and provide essential information about the bank’s services.

-## Table of Contents
+## Table of Contents Project Overview
--Project Overview
--Features
+- Features
--Getting Started
+- Getting Started
--Installation
+- Installation
--Presentation and Presentation Slides
+- Presentation and Presentation Slides

 ## Project Overview
 The Cach Bank landing page aims to achieve the following goals: